DaoCloud/DaoCloud-docs/docs/en/docs/blogs/230315-install-on-macos.md

 # Install Community Package on macOS computers via Docker and kind

-This page explains how to create a single-node kind cluster using a macOS laptop, and then install DCE 5.0 Community Package online.
+This page explains how to create a single-node kind cluster using a macOS laptop, and then install DCE Community online.

 !!! tip